-2. Do I need to send my Criminal Records Bureau (CRB) Enhanced Disclosure with my completed application form?
+2. Do I need to send my Criminal Records Bureau (CRB) Enhanced Disclosure PVG Cert with my completed application form?

-3. If my employer holds an up-to-date Criminal Records Bureau (CRB) Enhanced Disclosure, will a letter from the employer confirming the details of my Enhanced Disclosure be sufficient?
+3. If my employer holds an up-to-date Criminal Records Bureau (CRB) Enhanced Disclosure/PVG, will a letter from the employer confirming the details of my Enhanced Disclosure be sufficient?

-No, in order to register as a BAPT Student or Full Member you are required to submit original evidence of your CRB Enhanced Diclosure.
+No, in order to register as a BAPT Student or Full Member you are required to submit evidence of your CRB Enhanced Diclosure/PVG.

 4. Can I receive Full Membership if I have completed a Play Therapy training that is not accredited by BAPT?

 Individuals who have successfully completed a qualifying course in play therapy which is recognised and accredited by BAPT will be eligible to apply for Full Membership by completing the standard Full member application form .
 Overseas-trained applicants practicing in the UK will have to provide evidence of equivalence of their training qualification by completing the NAIRIC equivalency in addition to the Full membership application form and the portfolio Route to Full membership application form.
-The Portfolio Route to Full membership is intended as an alternative path to Full membership for practitioners who have completed a course of training not accredited by BAPT, and / or who have substantial practice experience, and are currently practising in the UK.
+The Portfolio Route to Full membership is intended as an alternative path to Full membership for practitioners who have completed a course of training which results in the Qualification of Play Therapist but is not accredited by BAPT, and / or who have substantial practice experience, and are currently practising in the UK.
 The portfolio route incurs a £200 ‘scrutiny fee’.